Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

             }
             ```

+5. Galleries on the <a href="https://lbacon17.github.io/louis-bacon-portfolio/about.html" target="_blank">About</a>,
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/shop.html" target="_blank">Shop</a>,
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/merch.html" target="_blank">Merchandise</a> and
-5. Galleries on the About, Shop, Merchandise and Fitness pages.
-The gallery on the About page brings life to my story and puts a face to my name.
-This gives the user comfort to know that they are dealing with a real person, and breaks up the page so that the user is not presented with so many blocks of text in one go.
-The images on this page display vertically on xs screens as they would otherwise be too small to see clearly.
-On sm and above sizes they are horizontally laid out using the .col-sm class.
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/fitness.html" target="_blank">Fitness</a> pages.
+The gallery on the About
+page brings life to my story and puts a face to my name.
+This gives the user comfort to know that they are dealing with a real person,
+and breaks up the page so that the user is not presented with so many blocks of text in one go.
+The images on this page display
+vertically on xs screens as they would otherwise be too small to see clearly.
+On sm and above sizes they are horizontally laid out
+using the .col-sm class.
 Displaying them vertically on any other screen size than xs would take up excessive screen real estate.

 Here is the code used for the gallery on the About page: